skit-ai/curriculum/docs/index.md

 # Introduction

 Welcome to the Vernacular tech team's onboarding curriculum.
-We will cover the following items here in form of documents, sessions, and assignments to help you deliver high quality enterprise grade AI software.
+The curriculum is a set of guided exercises to help you get onboarded on our technology and make a move towards delivering high quality enterprise grade AI software.

 !!! note

-    The first version of the curriculum covers topics that are independent of your working sub-team.
-We will have sub-team specific content in next releases.
+    The curriculum is not a reference manual, nor is it a guide for our exact tech stack.

----
+The curriculum is divided in various parts and sections.
+Each section contains exercises that you are supposed to solve.

 ## Content Sketch